erdogant/bnlearn/docs/source/Structure learning.rst

   +--------+-----------+------+-------------+

 From the *bnlearn* library, we'll need the :class:`~bnlearn.structure_learning.fit` for this exercise.
-We can specificy the method type and scoring type.
+We can specificy the method and scoring type.
+As described previously, some methods are more expensive to run then others.
+Make the decision on the number of variables, hardware in your machine, time you are willing to wait etc

 Method types:
   1. hillclimbsearch or hc